ubixgroup/AInsight/README.md

 ## About the Project

-This is the codebase for the paper named "AInsight: Augmenting Expert Decisions with On-the-Fly Insights Grounded in Historical Data".
-Author names will be published upon acceptance of the work.
+This is the codebase for the paper named "AInsight: Augmenting Expert Decisions with On-the-Fly Insights Grounded in Historical Data" by Mohammad Abolnejadian, Shakiba Amirshahi, Matthew Brehmer, and Anamaria Crisan.

 This Streamlit-based prototype aims to help doctors make more informed decisions by generating on-the-fly insights grounded in historical data while having conversations with patients.
 The system can detect key information from patient conversations, including:
 - The patient's medical problems